We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 Squarespace is one of the world’s leading website building platforms; with its easy-to-use interface, comprehensive feature set and its slick templates, it’s easy to see why so many people love it.

 And in recent years, Squarespace has gradually been adding interesting new functionality to the platform, aiming to transform it beyond being a tool for creating simple brochure websites to one which allows users to sell products and offer subscriptions.
+(This is in keeping with a general trend: other website builder platforms, like Shopify, are doing much the same).

 A laudable aim.